sedaygit/emotion-detection-ai/README.md

 Real-time emotion detection using YOLOv8.2 and Django.
 **Part of our 2024 graduation thesis.**

-© 2024 [Seda Yalçin] & [Alaz Ekici].
+© 2024 Seda Yalçin & Alaz Ekici.
 All rights reserved.
-**This project was developed within the scope of FMV Işık University Software Engineering undergraduate thesis.**
+This project was developed as part of the Software Engineering undergraduate thesis at FMV Işık University.

 ---

 ## About